vmware/differential-datalog/README.md

 to `~/.profile`, so that it becomes effective at the next login attempt.
 To configure your current shell run `source $HOME/.cargo/env`.

+If you intend to run the test suite or want to generate [Java bindings](doc/java_api.md), you will also need a Java installation containing `javac`.

 Finally, you will need static versions of the following libraries: `libpthread.a`, `libc.a`, `libm.a`, `librt.a`, `libutil.a`, `libdl.a`, `libgmp.a`, which can be installed from distro-specific packages.

 If you plan to use DDlog Java bindings, you will additionally need the Google